linust/recal/README.md

 ## Future Development

+- **Named Feeds**: Support for a named slug that expands to a feed query.
+This to allow adjustment of a feed definition without requiring reconfiguration in clients consuming the feed.
--- **Merging of feeds**: Mutliple upstream iCal feeds are merged into one continious stream.
+- **Merging of Feeds**: Mutliple upstream iCal feeds are merged into one continious stream.

 ## Quick Start